mayeedwin/everyday.dev/markdown/writing-service-workers-with-workbox.md

 ### Get staaaaaaaarted

-Now that you have a quick understanding; if not - re-read; LOL! - get started with [workbox here](https://developer.chrome.com/docs/workbox)
+Now that you have a quick understanding; if not - re-read; LOL! - anyways, get started with [workbox here](https://developer.chrome.com/docs/workbox)